nitishsati82/nagp_llm/README.md

 - Extract text from PDF files.
 - Segment text into chunks.
 - Generate embeddings using a Sentence Transformer-based model.
-- Store and retrieve embeddings from a vector database (e.g., Faiss).
+- Store and retrieve embeddings from a vector database (PineCone).
 - Refine user queries using a GPT model.
 - Retrieve relevant text chunks based on similarity scores.